-In addition to my academic work and the individual psychoanalytic psychotherapy I also provide couples therapy.
+In addition to my academic work and individual psychoanalytic psychotherapy, I also provide couples therapy.

-Just like the individual psychotherapy I provide the couples work I engage in is very particular, it works very well for some (but not all!) couples.
+Like the individual psychotherapy I provide, the couples’ work I engage in is very particular, and it works very well for some (but not all!) couples.

-The work I do is centered around the idea that all relationships have a sort of unconscious process that is playing out in unexpected ways within the relationship.
-The work I do with couples aims to help both people in the relationship uncover unconscious desires and speak to one another about these desires.
+The work I do is centered on the idea that both halves of a couple have an unconscious process playing out in unexpected ways within their relationship.
+The work I do aims to help both people in the relationship uncover unconscious desires and speak to one another about these desires.

-Here are some examples of things I’ve implicated the people I do couples work in:
+Here are some examples of things I’ve implicated people in:

-- Enjoying being a bully and/or doing whatever is necessary to get their own way.
+- Wanting to be a bully and/or doing whatever is necessary to get their own way.

-- Enjoying hurting their partner (making him/her feel shame or guilt as much as possible).
+- Wanting hurting their partner (making him/her feel shame or guilt as much as possible).

-- Doing therapy so they can say “I’ve done everything I can to save this relationship” when they have no desire to actually save the relationship.
+- Wanting to be in therapy so they can say, “I’ve done everything I can to save this relationship,” when they have no desire to save the relationship.

-The list could go on, but I hope by this point you will see that my style is not one people should undertake if they don’t want to do the difficult work of really getting to the bottom of what is creating tension between them.
+The list could go on, but I hope by this point you see that my style is not one people should undertake if they don’t want to do the difficult work of really understanding what is creating tension between them.

-I also want to clearly state that the work I do might improve your relationship, but it may also expedite a process of breaking up.
+I also want to make it clear that the work I do might improve your relationship, but it may also expedite breaking up.

 My goal is not to save anyone’s relationship, nor is it to end anyone’s relationship.

-My goal is to help couples see the truth of their unconscious desires, and the ways these unconscious desires are playing out within their relationship.
+My goal is to help couples see the truth of their unconscious desires and how these unconscious desires are playing out within their relationship.